Alkiri-dAraion/KSODI-Methode/KSODI-EN.md

 //tbd (soon)

 # Cluster 4: What Is Missing Today?
-Why KSODI Became Necessary
+Why KSODI / CSOCI became necessary

 ## 1. Introduction
 Discussion of existing methods for evaluating questions in human-AI interactions and their limitations.